 - Use gray water only for outside irrigation rather than household tasks.

-- Dilute collected household gray water with rainwater if available.
+- Dilute collected household gray water with rainwater.

 A few typical “common sense” Gray Water guidelines: